ucoProject/ucoproject.github.io/CONTRIBUTE.md

 #
 # We would appreciate acknowledgement if the software is used.

-# This script will clone the CASE website repository under ~/local/src,
+# This script will clone the UCO website repository under ~/local/src,
 # if not already cloned there, and execute a local Jekyll build of the
 # website for testing in a browser.
 # This script has been tested in an Ubuntu environment.